 Toddler (18 months plus) $159 for a Bummis Baby Prefolds and 3 Simply Lite OS covers

 This is enough to get started with out hurting the bank account or making more work for yourself.
 You may also consider purchasing the next size up and adjusting the fold as needed to suit bub until they fit just so.

 These prefolds are very absorbant and not time consuming to fold.
 Fold in three and you are done.
 The same about of time to stuff a pocket or snap an all in two!

-So, I didn’t do it for under $100.
+So, I didn’t do it for under $150 if you ares starting cloth nappies at the later stages, but from newborn it is possible.
+Older bub have great output and require more absorbency, so its important that you have that piece of mind.
 Maybe I was dreamin’?
-But you do have an option for not much over $100 for each stage of bub’s growth.
+But you do have an option for not much over $150 for each stage of bub’s growth.
 You don’t have to buy all sizes at once, you can spread the cost out as little one grows, and even the money you save on disposable wipes or liners using the tips above can go towards buying the next size up nappies, ready for baby as he or she outgrows the nappies you have now..

 And think, for every week you don’t spend $$$ on disposables, you can put that towards a layby at Apikali for some other cloth nappies that may also suit you and baby.
 A nighttime AI2?
 A funky AIO for outings to grab a quick cuppa with friends?
 Whatever you do, starting the cloth journey needn’t be expensive, and it needn’t be a huge up-front cost.